koor-tech/koor/Documentation/Storage-Configuration/Ceph-CSI/ceph-csi-snapshot.md

 the `csi.storage.k8s.io/snapshotter-secret-name` parameter should reference the name of the secret created for the cephfsplugin.

-In the volumesnapshotclass, update the value of the `clusterID` field to match the namespace that Rook is running in.
+In the volumesnapshotclass, update the value of the `clusterID` field to match the namespace that Koor Storage Distribution is running in.
 When Ceph CSI is deployed by Rook, the operator will automatically maintain a configmap whose contents will match this key.
 By default this is "rook-ceph".